KevCrisanto/tourifunism/README.md

 # Tourifunism
-Fullstack  website created with Node.js, MongoDB, Express, and others.
+Full-stack web app created with Node.js, MongoDB, Express, and others.

 Its goal is to make tourism fun and easy.